-HIST 1301 United States History I (3-0-3) Survey of the political, social, economic, military, cultural, and intellectual his-
+HIST 1301 United States History I (3-0-3) Survey of the political, social, economic, military, cultural, and intellectual history of the United States from the discovery of America to the present.
+Prerequisite: INRW 0200 or equivalent as determined by placement test.